id577/FS25_AdvancedDamageSystem/README.md

 It decreases with engine operating hours, simulating the natural wear of consumables.

 - **How to restore it?**
-It is restored to 100% through the Maintenance procedure in the workshop.
+It is restored to 100% through the Maintenance procedure in the workshop (depending on the selected maintenance scope, this value can be lower or higher).

 > [!NOTE]
 > <details>
 > <summary><strong>⚙️ Click here for technical details on Service wear and its impact</strong></summary>
 >
 > ### 1.
 Service Wear Rate
-> The base wear rate for the `Service` level is much faster than for `Condition`, as it simulates consumable usage.
+> The base wear rate for the `Service` level is much faster than for `Condition`, as it simulates consumable usage (these parameters can be adjusted in the settings).
 > - **Standard Operation:** `10%` per operating hour.
 > - **Engine Idling:** `5%` per operating hour (wear is halved).
 > - **Passive Wear (Engine Off):** `0.5%` per hour.